uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 Data which belong to the traditional stack only (like osad status) should not be made available in the reporting database as the traditional stack will be deprecated soon.

+## Installation
+The reporting tools will be installed by default; all the upgrade to a newer version, will install the reporting tools as well.

+We provide a new package installed in the hub system:
+- to setup the reporting DB schema,
+- to setup and manage the reporting database,
+- to setup and manage the DB in all Uyuni Server.

+The management tools should support:
+- Database setup and schema initialization
+- Database schema migration
+- Simple User management.
+The default setup will create two users:
+  * a Read/Write user, to manage the database and write the data from the main Uyuni Database into the Reporting DB.
+This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.
+  * a Read-Only user, used by the reporting tools for gathering information from the hub database.
+The package will also setup a taskomatic job to retrieve informations from all the other SUSE Manager Server database.
+All the other information required (e.g. Uyuni Server info) will be retrieved by already existing configuration.

+### Account management on the Hub for the Reporting Databases of the managed Servers

+During installtion, hub should create its own user on the Reporting Databases of the single Servers.
+As the Servers are managed with salt, we will write a state to create an account.

+The username and password are generated on the Hub and provided as pillar data.
+On the server the state take care of the existance of the account and the Hub can store the paramaters in its database under the system entry.

+## Workflow

-## Adding Data to the Reporting DB
+### Adding Data to the Reporting DB

 On an Uyuni Server a taskomatic job is responsible to fetch and prepare the data from the main Uyuni Database and insert them into the Reporting Database.
+The infomation will be stored in a local DB and collected by Uyuni Hub.
-The job should be written in a way, that Uyuni and Reporting Database could be on different Hosts.
+The job should be written in a way, that Uyuni Hub and Reporting Database could be on different Hosts.

 Keeping the code which insert the data into the reporting DB in sync with the Reporting Database Schema is a requirement.